 For the computer, find the power cord and plug one end into the back of the computer itself (only one end will fit), usually at the top or the bottom.
 Plug the other end of the power cord into a power outlet or surge protector.
 We highly recommend that both the computer and monitor be powered through a surge protector.
 If your house experiences frequent brown outs or black outs, consider using a UPS to help protect your computer.

 A surge protector can help protect the computer from getting damaged by power fluctuations and surges, which can save you money in the long run by minimizing needed repairs.

-Finally, if you are using a wired Internet connection connect the Cat5 Ethernet cable to the back of the computer.
+Finally, if you are using a wired Internet connection, connect, the Category 5 Ethernet cable to the back of the computer.
 If you are planning on using Wi-Fi to connect to the Internet nothing else needs to be connected to the computer, but a Wi-Fi router needs to be in range of the computer.

 Turn the computer on

 You can now turn the computer on and allow it to load up into Windows.
 Depending on where you bought the computer, you may need to complete a few final steps of the Windows operating system setup.
 Just follow the steps on the screen to complete this and Windows should then load fully.

 If you also purchased a printer, or other computer peripherals, start installing the drivers for each of the devices after the computer is running properly.

 - Setting up or installing a computer printer.

 - Setting up or installing a joystick or gamepad.

 - How to add new peripherals and hardware to a computer.